SudoDotDog/Index/index.md

 This site is a index of `sudoo` packages and documents.
 Visit Github page for more details.

+-   For organization Github Page, visit: [SudoDotDog Github](https://github.com/SudoDotDog)
-For package source code and documents see: [Table of Content](./table-of-content).
+-   For package source code and documents, visit: [Table of Content](./table-of-content).